zinggAI/zingg/docs/runIncremental.md

 }
 ```

-## runIncremental can also be triggerred using python by invoking:
+## runIncremental can also be triggered using python by invoking:
 `./scripts/zingg.sh --run examples/FebrlExample.py`

 ### Python code example: